 Let the record show that the only communication from Phyllis was this email.
 In the two weeks since I received this, no call.
 No voicemail.
 No LinkedIn contact.
 Huh.

-If she isn’t utilizing the ‘effective combination’ she is promoting, what kind of confidence does that instill in its effectiveness?
+If she isn’t utilizing the ‘effective combination’ she is promoting in generating B2B sales leads, what kind of confidence does that instill in its effectiveness?
 If she won’t even use it, I’m pretty sure I won’t be investing my coveted budget dollars in that company.

 Think about it.
 If a BMW salesman tells a prospect that he only drives Audis, that inevitably embeds a sliver of doubt in the prospect’s mind.
 “Would Audi be better?
 Is there something he knows that I don’t?”